TOAST-DOCS/TOAST-Cloud/en/console-guide.md

 ### Organization Members

-* roles that can be set are different for each organization service (Online Contact, Dooray!, etc.).
+* roles that can be set are different for each organization service (Contiple, Dooray!, etc.).
 * Cloud service roles are as follows.
 * However, IAM members are granted the NONE role upon enrollment, and must be granted the required role through role settings after enrollment.